How to see real-time TPMS data in a Mirage (Huf ID1000)

 This might be the hardest part of the entire process.
 If you don't have a local tire shop with a good TPMS tool available, you may be forced to go to the dealer for an expensive ($100+) TPMS sensor registration ("re-learn") process.
 You can't get the sensor IDs into the Mirage's computer without an advanced TPMS tool or Mitsubishi dealer scan tool.

-Once you complete this step, your TPMS system will continue to function as it always has.
+Once you complete this step, your factory TPMS system will continue to function as it always has.
 The difference you can't see is that each one of your TPMS sensors is now sending out multiple data protocols...not just the one protocol that your factory Mirage sensors were sending.

 Step 3: Register the new Redi-Sensor IDs with the ID1000

-Plug the ID1000 into your car's power adapter and go to the main menu.
+Plug the ID1000 into your car's power adapter (cigarette lighter) and go to the main menu.
 In the "Vehicle Selection" menu, choose any Ford vehicle from the list that is compatible with Redi-Sensors (I chose a 2015 Ford Fiesta).
 Remember...the device doesn't know what car it's in.
 As long as it detects 4 sensors transmitting a TPMS protocol for the Ford model you have chosen in the menu, it will work.

 Now proceed with the sensor registration/relearn process used by the ID1000.
-You have a couple of choices here.
+You have a few choices here.
 You can trigger the sensors with a TPMS tool OR by letting a few PSI of air out of each tire.
 But there's an even easier way.
 This device is advanced enough that it can learn the sensor IDs automatically just by driving the car!
 The sensor registration process doesn't get any easier than that!

 Once the registration/relearn step is complete, you are done and the device is ready to go.
 When the unit loses power (it will every time you shut the ignition off) the display will be blank.
 When you start the car and drive faster than 15 MPH, you will begin seeing your real-time tire pressures displayed on the device.

-It's amazing how this little $87 device is easier to use and has more features than the Mirage's OEM TPMS!
+This little $87 device is easier to use and has more features than the Mirage's OEM TPMS!

 How much did all of this cost?!?